JelteF/PyLaTeX/README.md

 You can submit issues, but it will not be my priority to fix them.
 My job and education are a bit higher on the priority list.

+### Support

+This library has only been tested on Linux using Python 3.3.
+It might work fully or partially on any differently configured systems.
+I will not test with different configurations and I will not write fixes as well.
+You can of course always submit a pull request.

+### Dependencies

+- Python 3.3
+- LaTeX (only if you want to compile the tex file)

+### License

+MIT, see LICENSE for details